Critics pounce on Meghan McCain’s comments about Asian representation on ‘The View’

 “I condemn the reprehensible violence and vitriol that has been targeted towards the Asian-American community,” she tweeted Monday.
 “There is no doubt Donald Trump’s racist rhetoric fueled many of these attacks and I apologize for any past comments that aided that agenda.”

-Amid conversations about anti-Asian violence, an Asian host of a daytime talk show would likely have the ability to speak from experience and identify with audience members, Nancy Wang Yuen, a sociologist and author of “Reel Inequality: Hollywood Actors and Racism.”
-But casting and writing rooms in Hollywood have remained largely White, hiring is skewed toward White people, regardless of merit, Yuen said.
+Amid conversations about anti-Asian violence, an Asian host of a daytime talk show probably would have the ability to speak from experience and identify with audience members, said Nancy Wang Yuen, a sociologist and author of “Reel Inequality: Hollywood Actors and Racism.”
+But casting and writing rooms in Hollywood have remained largely White, and hiring is skewed toward White people, regardless of merit, Yuen said.

-Pointing to the box office success “Crazy Rich Asians,” a romantic comedy released in 2018 with a majority Asian cast, Yuen said that producers, directors and others in Hollywood are “leaving money on the table” ignoring AAPI audiences.
+Pointing to the box office success “Crazy Rich Asians,” a romantic comedy released in 2018 with a majority-Asian cast, Yuen said producers, directors and others in Hollywood are “leaving money on the table” by ignoring AAPI audiences.

-Yuen added that the argument that people of color have not achieved such roles because they do not have the qualifications ignores that people have been excluded because of their backgrounds.
+She added that the argument that people of color have not achieved such roles because they do not have the qualifications ignores that people have been excluded because of their backgrounds.

-“When I heard her comments, I immediately thought about all the agents and Hollywood personnel that have blamed the victim, in terms of ‘they aren’t talented enough’ or ‘there isn’t enough of them,’ ” Wang said, “rather than examining how the system has prevented certain talent from getting through.”
+“When I heard her comments, I immediately thought about all the agents and Hollywood personnel that have blamed the victim, in terms of ‘they aren’t talented enough’ or ‘there isn’t enough of them,’ ” Yuen said, “rather than examining how the system has prevented certain talent from getting through.”

 Read more here: